86Box/bios-tools/README.md

 ## System requirements

 * **Linux**.
 Unfortunately, we rely on tools which contain non-portable code and generate filenames that are invalid for Windows, as well as GNU-specific extensions to shell commands.
-For Windows users, WSL potentially works.
+WSL should work for Windows users.
 * **Python 3.5** or newer.
 * **Standard gcc toolchain** for building the essential `bios_extract` tool.
 * **7-Zip** command line utility installed as `7z`.